tessercat/pbx-docs/client/notes.md

   to interact with the channel.
 - Creates a Connection object
   to manage connection negotiation.
+- Creates a LocalMedia object
+  to manage local media streams.
 - Creates NavStatus and NavMenu objects to manage and display navbar content.
 - Creates a NameDialog object